caleblopez96/AZWeedTaxCalculatorExtension/README.md

 Built With: This project was created with HTML, CSS and JavaScript.

 Contributing: Contributions and constructive criticism for this project are welcome.
 If you have suggestions for how to improve the code, please submit a pull request or open an issue.

+Websites that dont use leafly, jane, dutchie or weedmaps that needs the extension:
+AZ ORGANIX: Jane --> X
+CURALEAF: Dutchie --> X

 Contact: If you have any questions about this script, you can reach me at caleblopez96@gmail.com.